ami-iit/iit-force-shoes/README.md

 # iit-force-shoes
-Documents, files and script related to the IIT's Force Shoes.
+Public repository containing documents, files and scripts related to the IIT's Force Shoes technology.